hospitaljobsin/hospitaljobsin/apps/accounts/README.md

 where:

 - users can delete their accounts
-- pin current session to top (sort in the server itself)

 Github Uses SECURITY KEYS only as a form of 2fa, not PASSKEYS. hence our current setup is correct